 Have you ever been puzzled over how is an antique valued?

 I am often asked to help value an item such as this small silver chair and stool.
 This is a service which I do not normally provide.
-So here I am offering a little help to guide you through how valuations are achieved.
+So here, Im guiding you through how valuations are reached.

 A valuation is more than assessing the monetary value of an item.
 It covers describing an item, appraising it and assigning a monetary value.
 You have to consider all the other factors before its worth is decided.

 A professional valuation will give all the aspects in writing and will include: the date, the name & address of the business carrying out the valuation, the purpose of the valuation (see below).
 Also the description, the appraisal, the monetary value and the Valuers signature

 The description covers the physical properties of an item eg Its size and weight, what materials it is made of and any manufacturers or hallmarks.

 The appraisal covers less tangible factors such as rarity and quality.
 The condition will also be taken into account.

 There are several types of valuation.
 The description and appraisal remain the same for all types; it is the monetary value which changes according to the type of valuation.
 The type of valuation given will depend on the purpose the valuation is required for.